Stoneground: History

-and Europe, the band added another new member, Kit Thomas on bass who left after recording with the band in England and was replaced by bassist/keyboardist Pete Sears, later of Jefferson Starship and Hot Tuna.
+the band added another new member, Kit Thomas on bass.
+After flying to England he was replaced by bassist/keyboardist Pete Sears who toured the UK and France with them, playing the Canterbury Festival and recording an album at London’s Trident Studios engineered by Bob Mathews and Betty Cantor Jackson.
+Sears went on to work with many bands including Jefferson Starship and Hot Tuna.
 Stoneground's self-titled debut album, released in early 1971, featured seven different lead singers on the album's ten tracks.

 The album was produced by Tom Donahue with Sal Valentino assisting on some tracks.
+Sears left the band after recording to fly to London and records on Rod Stewart’s Every Picture Tells A Story, he was replaced on bass by Mario Cipollina.

 Music journalist Robert Christgau said the album was "certainly the aptest use of Sal Valentino since the Beau Brummels were on Autumn".

 A Billboard review remarked that "Stoneground has a lot of advance publicity to live up to, and in light of their first LP the predictions may have been somewhat inflationary, though there's no denying the potential for excitement here".